mbsmrtic/vcffiles/README.md

 Critical Assessment of Genome Interpretation website: https://genomeinterpretation.org/

-Crohn's disease dataset: https://genomeinterpretation.org/content/crohns-disease-2012
+Crohn's disease dataset: https://genomeinterpretation.org/content/crohns-disease-2012 If you want to run the python scripts on this dataset, register at the above link and download the data into a folder called vcfdata under the existing vcffiles/data directory.

 The format of the Crohn's disease dataset is Variant Call Format (vcf) files.
 A Variant Call Format file is a standard format for storing gene sequence variations.
 It only stores the single nucleotide polymorphisms (SNP)